mamba-org/quetz/README.md

 database_url = "postgresql://postgres:mysecretpassword@localhost:5432/quetz"
 ```

-Finally, you can create and run a new quetz deployment based on this configuration (we assume that you saved it in file `config_postgres.yml`):
+Finally, you can create and run a new quetz deployment based on this configuration (we assume that you saved it in file `config_postgres.toml`):

 ```